 The safety of our guests and employees is of the utmost importance.

-While we await the opportunity to welcome you back to Xcel Energy Center, we are diligently working to ensure enhanced health and safety measures are in place for our guests and our employees so we can all enjoy Wild games, concerts and other events we love with confidence and peace of mind.
+We have diligently worked to ensure enhanced health and safety measures are in place for our guests and our employees so we can all enjoy Wild games, concerts and other events we love with confidence and peace of mind.